 Author: Ron Graham

 A lengthy, comprehensive, and meaty series that could keep a weekly Bible class going for six months or more.
 The lessons show the nature of parables and their main themes, and cover just about every parable that Jesus told.
+Touch any title next to an arrow in the list below.

 Seven Themes in Christ's Parables —Before we begin to study particular parables of Jesus, we familiarise ourselves with the general themes that run through them.